cesc1989/apuntes/Luna/Backend/Upgrade to Rails 7.0.4 - Notes.md

 # Zeitwerk

-Commands to check everything is in order:
+## Commands to check everything is in order

 ```bash
 bundle exec rails runner 'p Rails.autoloaders.zeitwerk_enabled?'
 bundle exec rails zeitwerk:check
 ```

+## Wrap initializers in callback

 I had to wrap lots of code in initializers folder with this block:
 ```ruby